krgamestudios/Toy/deep-dive/roadmapping-toy.md

 ## Nope Features

-Some things which simply will not be added in the foreseeable future are:
+Some things that simply will not be added in the foreseeable future are:

 * Classes & Structures
 * Do-while loops